 - Consultant, trainer and animal manager; implements state of the art training programs and husbandry/animal management systems in domestic and exotic animal facilities, trains and motivates staff, designs and develops demonstrations for public education and entertainment, trains and manages animal models/actors.

 - Seminars, classes and events on animal training, training of new professionals, throughout the United States and Internationally.

-- Private facilities – Ancient Oaks Farm, Silverdale Farm, Canine Horizons, 100 Acres Woods Farm, Talisman Dogs
+- Private facilities – examples: Ancient Oaks Farm, Silverdale Farm, Canine Horizons, 100 Acres Woods Farm, Talisman Dogs

 Technical staff, University of Maryland 1987-1990

 - Training of faculty in animal behavioral training methods, as a research tool.

 - Voluntary blood sampling in free-standing pigs; 1990

 - Training of trainers, – University of Maryland affiliates (1989), University of Maryland Swine Unit Research Personnel (1987), University of Maryland Faculty, Animal Science Department (1987).
 (8-hour course with practicum).

 - Heifers trained for estrus detection (teaching cows to tell us if they wanted food or a five minute date with a bull).
 1987.